 These examples are useful, but the goal is not to memorize a list.
 The goal is to identify the sound contrast, train the correct placement, and then move the sound into words, sentences, paragraphs, and spontaneous speech.

-| Sound contrast | Minimal pairs | What students usually need to train |
+| Sound contrast | Minimal pairs with audio practice | What students usually need to train |

 |---|---|---|